Skip to content

 The certification process is rigorous, with organizations like DIO overseeing compliance.
 DIO’s certification involves thorough audits by a multi-member council, ensuring adherence to organic farming standards.

-Greek winemakers’ commitment to organic viticulture reflects a dedication to sustainability and quality, producing wines that are both environmentally responsible and expressive of their terroir
+Greek winemakers’ commitment to organic viticulture reflects a dedication to sustainability and quality, producing wines that are both environmentally responsible and expressive of their terroir.

 See our collection of organically certified wines

-Methodé Champenoise
+Methodé traditionnelle

-Méthode Champenoise, also known as the traditional method, is a time-honored technique for producing sparkling wines.
+Méthode Traditionnelle, also known as the traditional method, is a time-honored technique for producing sparkling wines.
 This process involves a secondary fermentation occurring within the bottle, creating natural effervescence and complex flavor profiles.
 In Greece, winemakers have adopted this method to craft high-quality sparkling wines that reflect the country’s unique terroir and indigenous grape varieties.

-See our collection of Methodé Champenoise wines
+See our collection of Methodé Traditionnelle wines

 Natural Wine